 3 Ways To Get Back Into The Habit of Reading

-I don’t know about you, but now that fall in full swing, all I want to do is curl up on the couch with my tea, a cozy blanket, and a good book (though to be honest, sometimes Netflix calls to me a little louder some days).
+I don’t know about you, but now sometimes, all I want to do is curl up on the couch with my tea, a cozy blanket, and a good book (though to be honest, sometimes Netflix calls to me a little louder some days).

 “If you treat reading as a chore as an adult, you’ll never be able to love it.”